sohobloo/react-native-modal-dropdown/README.md

 ## Next version

-I'd like the find a way to avoid custom calling `updatePosition` function but do it inside the component itself. **Any suggestion?**
+I'd like to find a way to avoid custom calling `updatePosition` function but do it inside the component itself. **Any suggestion?**
 Is this necessary to open `renderSeperator` function of the dropdown list?
 Please let me know if you have this request.
 Thank you.